 This statement is made under the Modern Slavery Act 2018 (Cth).
-It sets out the actions taken by Asurion Australia Pty Ltd ACN 155 388 275 ("Asurion Australia"), an entity registered in Australia, to address modern slavery risks in its operations and supply chain over its financial year ending 31 December 2020.
-Asurion Australia is committed to responsible sourcing and combating human trafficking and slavery in its operations and supply chain.
+It sets out the actions taken by Asurion Australia Pty Ltd ACN 155 388 275 ("Asurion Australia"), an entity registered in Australia, to address modern slavery risks in its operations and supply chain over its financial year ending 31 December 2021.
+Asurion Australia has chosen to make a voluntary statement as it is committed to responsible sourcing and combating human trafficking and slavery in its operations and supply chain.